kindhjj/Implied-Volatility-Surface/README.md

 *Coded with MATLAB*

-In FX markets the volatility surface is often described via a nite number of observations of vanillas European options (call and puts) at different strikes and tenors expressed in delta conventions.
+In FX markets the volatility surface is often described via a finite number of observations of vanillas European options (call and puts) at different strikes and tenors expressed in delta conventions.
 The purpose of this project is
 - translate the observations into pairs of (strikes, volatilities);